-The mission of AGRISCULPTURE is to create metal sculpture from agricultural waste,
+The mission of AGRISCULPTURE is to create metal sculpture informed by nature and farm equipment,

-to restore the earth by gathering up abandoned farm machinery
+to restore the Earth by foraging abandoned agricultural machinery as media

-and to teach environmental awareness by giving free workshops for youth / public
+and to teach environmental awareness - giving free youth / public workshops

-involving recycled agricultural materials and the creative process of adaptive reuse.
+involving recycled materials and the creative process of adaptive reuse.

 Since 2008, I've been collaging cultural history, regional indicators and found objects into functional and original works of art.
 Since 2012, agricultural metal has become my medium of choice.
 Inspired by my commission for a metal fountain from Cornell Cooperative Extension, I crafted fountain GROW Agrisculpture as well as my design practice AGRISCULPTURE around the concept of collaging (welding) found vintage and antique metal with new steel to create entirely new forms.

 - Amy Lewis Sweetman, Founder and Owner of AGRISCULPTURE

 AGRISCULPTURE : A Love Story